mrisney/geochallenge/README.md

   the "3rd Find All Generated Data Not Within United States, 500 miles from Cities" can be issued.

 7. Generate Random Coordinate Points  will flush out the redis-db, and restart the generation of the 10K randonmly generated LAtLong Points
-8. A convenience methids "Remove All Generated Data", does the same.
+8. A convenience methods "Remove All Generated Data", does the same.